-‘Urban glamour meets contemporary comfort’ is very much the philosophy behind Apex Edinburgh Waterloo Place.
-This luxurious four-star boutique hotel boasts the facilities and attention to detail to rival those of a five star property.
-Ideally located at the east end of Princes Street, near to Waverley train station and some of the best shopping districts of Edinburgh, Waterloo Place is a luxury property that sets the standard for the ultimate in city chic.
-This handsomely updated historic hotel is home to the Yu Spa, featuring a naturally lit indoor pool, a state-of-the-art fitness centre, a sauna, and spa treatments.
-The Yu Spa is for exclusive use of hotel guests.
-Elliott’s Restaurant and Bar serves modern Scottish cuisine with a focus on fresh, seasonal ingredients.
+The Apex Edinburgh Waterloo Place combines urban glamour with contemporary comfort for the ultimate in Edinburgh accommodation.
+This luxurious four-star boutique hotel boasts the facilities and attention to detail to rival those of even the most prestigious five-star properties.
+Ideally located at the east end of Princes Street, in close proximity to Waverley train station and some of the best shopping districts of Edinburgh, Waterloo Place is the ultimate base for exploring the capital.
+If you tire yourself out, head over to the onsite Yu Spa, featuring a naturally lit indoor pool, a state-of-the-art fitness centre, sauna, and spa treatments.
+The Yu Spa is for the exclusive use of hotel guests.

-The contemporary styled bedrooms are designed to offer the ultimate in comfort and elegance, combined with top-notch business facilities.
-Soft neutral colours such as toasted almond, taupe and slate contrast perfectly with walnut furniture.
+The modern bedrooms at the Apex Waterloo place are intended to offer the ultimate in comfort with all the expected amenities of a top quality hotel.
+Designed with neutral colours such as toasted almond, taupe and slate, the decor contrasts perfectly with walnut furniture.

 All Guestrooms Feature: